-Figure 8.2 This C++ program, file-processes.cpp, illustrates how the shell runs the command ps 1 >my-processes.
+Figure 8.2: This C++ program, file-processes.cpp, illustrates how the shell runs the command ps l >my-processes.
 After forking, the child process closes the inherited standard output and in its place opens my-processes before executing ps.

-created if it doesn't already exist (rather than signaling an error), and the O_TRUNC indicates that the file should be truncated to zero length before writing; that is, all the old data (if any) should be thrown out.
+The second argument to open specifies the particular way in which the file should be opened.
+Here, the O_WRONLY indicates the file should be opened for writing only (as opposed to O_RDONLY or O_RDWR), the O_CREAT indicates that the file should be created if it doesn't already exist (rather than signaling an error), and the O_TRUNC indicates that the file should be truncated to zero length before writing; that is, all the old data (if any) should be thrown out.
 Because the O_CREAT option is specified, the third argument to open is needed; it specifies the access permissions that should be given to the file, if it is created.
-In this case, the access permissions are read and write for the owning user only, that is, rw-----.
+In this case, the access permissions are read and write for the owning user only, that is, rw------